Check out a free preview of the full Web App Performance course

 [00:05:28]

 Yeah, maybe that's not the CPU that everyone has.
 So you can try to slow it down, and I can also throttle the network.
 I can simulate the Fast 3G, or I can add here a custom profile.
-I can say could Fast 5g, you said, download the upload and the latency, and he will simulate that latency as well as it makes sense, so you can throttle the network.
+I can say Fast 5g, you set, download the upload and the latency, and he will simulate that latency as well.
+Does it makes sense?
+So, you can throttle the network.

 [00:05:58]